jasonmarckel/BlazorBingo/README.md

 * Platform-native emoji characters are used for stamping the bingo cards.
 * Screen Wake Lock API is used to keep the screen from timing out / turning off on devices that have support for it.
 * GitHub Actions is used to build and publish the Blazor WASM app to GitHub pages.
-* Dynamically update an inline SVG representing the game pattern by binding values from an array of bits (UInt32).
+* Dynamically updates an inline SVG representing the game pattern by binding values from an array of bits (UInt32).

 Play a game at https://jasonmarckel.github.io/BlazorBingo.